ExchangeBC/concierge/README.md

 ### Dependencies

-If you are using NixOS or the Nix package manager, simply running `nix-shell` will install all necessary dependencies, and drop you in a shell with them accessible in your `$PATH`.
+If you are using NixOS or the Nix package manager, running `nix-shell` will install all necessary dependencies, and drop you in a shell with them accessible in your `$PATH`.

 If you are not using Nix, please ensure the following packages have been installed: